Calgary Coin & Antique Home Chinese Reference Guide Index

 Chinese Cast Coins

 Images on this page represent types only, and bear no relationship to actual sizes.
-When two or more reign titles used the same mint mark, we normally use the same image of of the mint mark for all of them, which speeds up download times, but means that some of the mint marks on the actual coins will have stylistic differences from the images used.
+When two or more reign titles used the same mint mark, we normally use the same image of the mint mark for all of them, which speeds up download times, but means that some of the mint marks on the actual coins will have stylistic differences from the images used.

-During the mid 1500's the Manchurians rebelled against the Ming Dynasty, and in AD 1559 Nurhachu (also know as T'ai Tsu) established a small Manchu dynasty.
-By 1625 Nurhachu has gained enough territory to need a capital, which he established at Mukden, but he died only a year later which brought his son Abahay (also known as T'ai Tsung) to the throne.
-Abahay changed the Dynastic name to Ch'ing in 1638 and on his death in 1644 his nine year old son Shih Tsu (know as Shun Chih) came to the throne.
-By then the Ch'ing controlled large parts of China, although they did not control the entire country until they defeated the last "Ming Rebels" about 1681.
-Most references date the start of the Ch'ing dynasty to AD 1644, but that is a very artificial concept, and you would replace the start any time between 1559 and 1681.
+During the mid 1500's the Manchurians rebelled against the Ming Dynasty and in AD 1559 Nurhachu (also know as T'ai Tsu) established a small Manchu dynasty.
+By 1625 Nurhachu has gained enough territory to need a capital which he established at Mukden.
+He died a year later and was the throne passed to his son Abahay, also known as T'ai Tsung.
+Abahay changed the Dynastic name to Ch'ing in 1638 and on his death in 1644 the throne passed to his nine year old son Shih Tsu (know as Shun Chih).
+By then the Ch'ing controlled large parts of China but only in 1681 did they defeat the last "Ming Rebels" to take full control.

-The Ch'ing Dynasty was a period of enlightenment, with the arts and literature reaching a high point under the Emperorss K'ang Hsi and Ch'ien Lung.
+The Ch'ing Dynasty was a period of enlightenment, with the arts and literature reaching a high point under the Emperors K'ang Hsi and Ch'ien Lung.
 This was also a period of increased interaction with the Western powers who, while gaining significant influence in China, failed in their efforts to colonize China.

 The coinage of Ch'ing is fairly straightforward, and with one exception the Ch'ing Emperors used only one reign title each on their coins, which is why they are better known by their reign titles than their real names.

-The The obverses of the coins conform to a fairly standard types with an obverse listing the reign title along with the words "T'UNG PAO" (money) in Chinese characters.
+The obverse's of the coins conform to a fairly standard types with an obverse listing the reign title along with the words "T'UNG PAO" (money) in Chinese characters.
 The reverses vary over time.
 Under Shun Chih (1644 to 1662) the mint marks on the reverse are normally a single character in Manchu script, although at the end of his reign we some coins issued with "BOO" (meaning mint) and mint name, both in Manchu script.
-Under K'ang Hsi most reverse types have the mint mark twice, on the left in Manchu script and on the right in Chinese characters, although for the two principle mints in Bejing continued the "BOO" and mint name in Manchu.
+Under K'ang Hsi most reverse types have the mint mark twice, on the left in Manchu script and on the right in Chinese characters, although for the two principle mints in Beijing continued the "BOO" and mint name in Manchu.
 Most coins after K'ang Hsi, use the "BOO" and mint name in Manchu reverse type, with some later issues having extra characters in Chinese to denote additional information (denominations or dating).

 To aid people trying using this page to identify an unknown coin, the following table shows all of the major obverse types, which you can click on to go directly to the section discussing that reign title.

-T'AI TSU SHUN CHIH KIANG HSI
+SHUN CHIH KIANG HSI YUNG-CHENG

-YUNG-CHENG CH'IEN LUNG CHI CHING
+CH'IEN LUNG CHI CHING TAO KUANG

-TAO KUANG HSIEN FENG Ch'i-Hsiang
+HSIEN FENG Ch'i-Hsiang TUNG CHIH

-TUNG CHIH KUANG-HSU HSUAN TUNG
+KUANG-HSU HSUAN TUNG

-Note that for the Hsien Feng issue (row 3, column 2) there are other characters that can occur on the right side.
+Note that for the Hsien Feng issue (row 3, column 1) there are other characters that can occur on the right side.

 Emperor NURHACHU (T'AI TSU)